JuliaControl/ModelPredictiveControl.jl/docs/src/state_estim.md

 The estimator are all implemented in the predictor form (a.k.a. observer form), that is, they all estimates at each discrete time ``k`` the states of the next period ``\mathbf{x̂}_k(k+1)``.
-This form comes in handy for control applications since the estimations come after the controller computations, without introducing additional delays.
+This form comes in handy for control applications since the estimations come after the controller computations, without introducing any additional delays.
 In contrast, the filter form that estimates ``\mathbf{x̂}_k(k)`` is sometimes slightly more accurate.